Meiting Garments logo mark

 • QC: the approved sample becomes the reference for measurements, artwork placement, labels, packing, and finish

-• 150 pcs: for custom low MOQ production, buyers should still sample before committing to a 150 pcs per style/color bulk run
+• Approximately 50–100 pcs: for custom flexible MOQ production, buyers should still sample before committing to a bulk run in this range

 02